orstavik/JoiComponents/book/chapter6/Pattern6_SuperFun.md

 What then?

 ### `async` superFun in ES6
-We start simple with the new, beautiful `async/await` ES6 syntax.
+We start simple with the `async/await` syntax.
 First, we only `await superFun()`, both pre and post actions are sync:
 ```javascript
 const superFun = originalFunction;